andy-js/beoutil/README.md

 - `play-qitem`: Play an item from the playback queue.
 - `set-repeat`: Set the queue to repeat mode.
 - `set-random`: Set the queue to random mode.

+#### Source Selection

+- `get-sources`: Get sources available to a product.
+- `get-active`: Get the currently active sources for a product.
+- `set-active`: Set the active source on a product.
+- `clear-active`: Clear active source.

 #### Speaker Control